-Zac, my 1½ year old son and myself were busy getting our new home in shape for the arrival of Spenser Tyrone Job.
-We had just moved into our house a couple days before.
+Zac, my one and a half year old son and myself were busy getting our new home in shape for the arrival of Spenser Tyrone Job.
+We had just moved into our house a couple of days before.
 We still needed railings on the stairs, tile in the front entrance, and a lot of boxes unpacked.

 Spenser Tyrone Job arrives!

 Val gave birth to Spenser on March 27, 1987.
 As much as your children change your lives from their birth onwards, I never expected the changes that laid ahead for Val and myself.
 Spenser was one of those kids that could eat a great meal (bottle) and then throw up half of it on you when you weren’t looking.
 I remember one time heading into town with Zac and Spenser (three months old) and watching two boys holding hands and just talking to each other.
 To me it looked like they were planning their first 2-on-2 basketball team.
 I imagined my two sons doing that one day.
 Four and a half months went by very quietly.
 It was now mid August.
 Val just left with Spenser to help cook at Camp Tulahead.
 For one week Zac and I were on our own.
 I didn’t realize then that in six days my life would take a change in a direction that would affect me for the rest of my life.

 I didn’t know that you could feel so much physical pain from an emotional loss.